avrae/avrae.io/README.md

 This is the source code for the Angular website located at https://avrae.io.
 It serves as a web portal for users of the D&D Beyond Avrae Discord Bot to manage their data.

+## Local Config

+Edit `src/environments/environment.js#clientId` to the Discord client ID of your test application.

 ## Build

 To build for development: